 Make sure to run a complete penalty history on both sites before merging so you don’t find yourself fighting an uphill battle after you‘ve already put in the heavy lifting.

-After running a history on the sites, the migrations process itself is pretty cut and dry.
-I am not going to share our company’s entire migration checklist here, but I will give a few notes.
+After running a history on the sites, the consolidation process itself is pretty cut and dry.
+I am not going to share our company’s entire combining checklist here, but I will give a few notes.
 To move sites, the steps include:

 - Create a site map of the old site.